Safe proprietary nootropic mushroom blend.

 When you start looking at different nootropic supplements, you’ll often see the term “proprietary formula” on the label.
 This is essentially a brand's secret recipe, where they list the ingredients but not the exact amount of each one.
 While this protects their unique formulation, it can be a red flag for consumers.
 Some companies use proprietary blends to hide the fact that they're using very small, ineffective amounts of the most valuable ingredients.
 Worse, some products may contain undisclosed ingredients that aren't listed on the label at all.
 For your safety and to ensure you’re getting a product that actually works, transparency is everything.
 You should always be able to see exactly what and how much you’re taking.

-Meet the Functional Mushrooms
+Get to Know the Key Functional Mushrooms

 Nootropic blends are built around a cast of powerful functional mushrooms, each with its own unique set of potential benefits.
 Getting to know them can help you choose a blend that aligns with your personal wellness goals.
 Here are some of the most common players you’ll find: